Unheilig: Große Freiheit and Lichter der Stadt (2009–2013)

 On 7 December 2009, the official Unheilig website received a major redesign to reflect the upcoming release of Große Freiheit, including a three-minute trailer showcasing Der Graf with a suitcase playing "Das Meer", the very first song off the new album.

 On 14 January 2010, the first music video for their first single "Geboren um zu leben" (Born to Live) was posted on Unheilig's webpage.
 The single "Geboren um zu leben" was released on 29 January 2010 and debuted on the Media Control Charts at number two.
 The single also peaked on the Austrian Singles Chart at number eight.

 Große Freiheit was released on 19 February 2010 under Vertigo Records part of Universal Records, with a tour following immediately.
 The new album would then go on to peak in the Media Control Charts at number 1, in Austria at number 2 and in Switzerland at number 3.
 The band performed at the Greenfield Festival in Switzerland on 12 June.

 The second single "Für immer" was released on 21 May & Peaked in the German Charts at No. 17.

 Große Freiheit would break records as the longest staying No. 1 album on the German Media Control Charts, staying at No. 1 for 23 non-consecutive weeks.
 This beats the old record set by Herbert Grönemeyer in 1988 with the album Ö, which stayed at No. 1 for 14 weeks.

 The third single "Unter deiner Flagge" was released on 24 September 2010 and peaked in the German charts at No. 13.

-On 1 October the band performed the song Unter Deiner Flagge at the Bundesvision Song Contest held at Max-Schmeling-Halle, as a result they won the contest, beating other acts like (Silly, Ich + Ich, Blumentopf) among others.
+On 1 October, the band performed the song "Unter deiner Flagge" at the Bundesvision Song Contest held at Max-Schmeling-Halle.
+As a result, they won the contest, beating other acts like Silly, Ich + Ich and Blumentopf among others.